LLM token counter.

 How do I read the cost table?

-Each model card shows: (1) input cost — the price for sending your pasted text as a prompt, (2) output cost — the estimated price if the model responds with the number of output tokens you specified (default 500), (3) total.
+Each model card shows: (1) input cost, the price for sending your pasted text as a prompt, (2) output cost, the estimated price if the model responds with the number of output tokens you specified (default 500), (3) total.
 Prices are per provider's public list pricing in USD; update frequency is on us (we refresh when providers change their pricing).

 What's the context-window fill bar?

-Each model has a hard cap on how much text it can 'see' in one request (128K for GPT-4o, 200K for Claude Sonnet 4.6, 1M–2M for Gemini 2.5 Pro, etc).
+Each model has a hard cap on how much text it can 'see' in one request (272K for GPT-5.5 and GPT-5.4, 400K for GPT-5, 128K for GPT-4o, 200K for Claude Sonnet 4.6, 1M for Claude Opus 4.7 and Llama 4, 1M for Gemini 3 Flash, 2M for Gemini 2.5 Pro, 1.05M for GPT-5.5 Pro and GPT-5.4 Pro).
 The fill bar shows what percentage of that your pasted text consumes.
-Green = comfortable (<70%), yellow = getting tight (70–90%), red = close to the limit (>90%).
+Green = comfortable (below 70%), yellow = getting tight (70 to 90%), red = close to the limit (above 90%).
 For long inputs, this tells you which models can handle it without truncation.

 Why do identical strings tokenize to different counts across models?